tararelan/ELEC4840-Final-Project-2024/README.md

 ### Part 1: Data
 2016
-- The 2016 ISIC dataset has 900 training images and 379 testing images, from which we split it into 862 training images, and 322 validation images, and 379 testing images.
+- The 2016 ISIC dataset ([accessed here][1]) has 900 training images and 379 testing images, from which we split it into 862 training images, and 322 validation images, and 379 testing images.
 - There are two labels:
   - Melanoma (malignant)
   - Benign

 2017
-- The 2017 ISIC dataset has 2000 training images, 150 validation images, and 600 testing images.
+- The 2017 ISIC dataset ([accessed here][2]) has 2000 training images, 150 validation images, and 600 testing images.
 There are two labels:
   – Melanoma (malignant)
   - Seborrheic keratosis (benign)
 - We trained the AlexNet model on this dataset for 20 epochs, with an SGD optimiser that has a learning rate of 0.01, and a binary CE loss.

 2018
-- The 2018 ISIC dataset has 10015 training images, 193 validation images, and 1512 testing images.
+- The 2018 ISIC dataset ([accessed here][3]) has 10015 training images, 193 validation images, and 1512 testing images.
 - There are seven labels:
   - Melanoma (malignant)
   - Nevus (benign)